buseOzr/PrecdictingtheSuccessRateofVideoAds/README.md

 ### Conclusion

-⋅⋅*There is no trend in AUC over time
+* There is no trend in AUC over time
-⋅⋅* ⋅⋅* Run experiments on multiple days
+  * Run experiments on multiple days
 ⋅⋅* XGBoost model outperforms Decision Tree, AdaBoost and Random Forest ⋅⋅* ⋅⋅* Better AUC, better control over the model Scalable and parallelizable